7 Days Kilimanjaro Trekking – Lemosho Route

 Altitude gained: 628m

-We continue up toward Barafu Camp, and once reached you have now completed the South Circuit, which offers a variety of breathtaking views of the summit from many different angles.
-An early dinner and rest as we prepare for summit night.
-Overnight at Barafu Camp.
+We ascend towards Barafu Camp, marking the completion of the South Circuit and providing diverse, breathtaking views of the summit from various perspectives.
+Following an early dinner and rest, we prepare for summit night.
+Our overnight stay will be at Barafu Camp.

 Elevation: 4662m/15,295ft to 5895m/19,341ft